qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets_br1/README_EN.md

-# Voice Input - An Obsessive Offline Voice Input Experience
+# Speech Input - An Obsessive Offline Voice Input Experience

 A voice input method using an offline AI model

 Based on the [Saysomething](https://github.com/BryceWG/BiBi-Keyboard) input method

 Using [OpenCC](https://github.com/qichuan/android-opencc) to provide Traditional Chinese input

+Thanks for the multi models, u can use it in English smoothly too~ (～￣▽￣)～

 Removing online functionality, giving you a reliable voice input method even without internet access